qubyte/rubidium/README.md

 ### Event: `'job'`

 Listeners on the `'job'` event receive a job object containing `time` and `message` fields, where `time` is an integer.

+### Event: `'addJob'`

+This event is emitted when a new job is added.
+The job object is passed as an argument to listeners on this event.

+### Event: `'removeJob'`

+This event is emitted when when a job is removed.
+The job object is passed as an argument to listeners on this event.